-Trees are not lifted nursery field for de Cab n and are unlikely to have surrered root damage.
+Trees are not lifted directly from the nursery field for despatch and are unlikely to have suffered root damage.

 Irrigation and nutrition can be regularly monitored and easily adjusted throughout the production process on the nursery and any subsequent storage period prior to planting.